 For running Blazegraph, you need to first set up your Blazegraph instance.
-Make sure that the FDP Docker container can ping the Blazegraph Docker container.
 For configuring the connection from FDP, add these lines to your application.yml file:

 '''

 application.yml

 repository:

 type: 5

 blazegraph:

-url: http://blazegraph:8079/blazegraph
+url: http://blazegraph:8080/blazegraph

-repository: test
+repository:

 '''

-URL and repository should be adjusted by your actual Blazegraph setup.
+URL and repository should be configured according to your actual Blazegraph setup.
+Repository should be set only if you don't use the default one.